UPBGE/UPBGE-Docs/source/manual/python/introduction.rst

 .. note:: **And the Catch Is …**

-   This works only for scripts maintained outside Blender.
+   This works only for scripts maintained outside UPBGE.
 This is one of the strong reasons to prefer Python Module controllers as opposed to Python Script controllers.

 A version control system allows you to move between working versions of your project files.
 It makes it relatively safe to experiment with different methods in a destructive way.
 In other words, it's a system to protect you from yourself.
 In next image, you can see an application of this.
 Someone changed